-Tip: You can also select character styles from the font list box in the Formatting toolbar.

-Even faster: If you have assigned a keyboard shortcut to the format style you can apply the style even more quickly: Select the text to which you want to apply it and press the assigned key combination.
+- Tip 1: You can also select character styles from the font list in the Formatting toolbar. - Tip 2: If you have assigned a keyboard shortcut to the format style you can apply the style even more quickly: Select the text to which you want to apply it and press the assigned key combination. - Tip 3: Additionally, you can use the sidebar to apply styles and even modify them (see section "Character styles and the sidebar", page 123).